 The US has a “pay-as-you-go” tax system, which means that people pay taxes as they earn money throughout the year.
-Employers withhold taxes from full-time employees’ paychecks and pay it to the government on their behalf.
-For self-employed individuals, however, it’s a bit more complicated.
+Employers withhold taxes from full-time employees’ paychecks and pay them to the government on their behalf.
+For self-employed individuals, however, filing small business taxes is a bit more complicated.

 If you expect to owe more than $1,000 annually in taxes, you’re responsible for making estimated tax payments to the IRS every quarter by mail, online, or through the IRS2Go app.
 These tax payments include both income tax and self-employment tax.
-At the end of the year, you’ll also file an annual tax return using Schedule SE (Form 1040) to report your self-employment taxes.
+When filing annual tax returns, you will use Schedule SE (Form 1040) to report your self-employment taxes.

 When to pay estimated taxes

-The quarterly deadlines to pay estimated taxes are April 15, June 15, September 15, and January 15 of the following year (unless one of these dates falls on a weekend or federal holiday, in which case the deadline is pushed to the next business day).
-If you do not pay taxes by the deadlines, you’ll owe an underpayment penalty fee when you file your taxes the following April.
-The penalty fee is calculated by the IRS based on the amount of the underpayment, the original due date, and their current interest rate for underpayments (6% as of October 1, 2022).
+The quarterly deadlines to pay estimated taxes are typically April 15, June 15, September 15, and January 15 of the following year (unless one of these dates falls on a weekend or federal holiday, in which case the deadline is pushed to the next business day).
+If you do not pay taxes by the deadlines, you owe an underpayment penalty fee when you file your annual taxes the following April.
+The penalty fee is calculated by the IRS based on the amount of the underpayment, the original due date, and their current interest rate for underpayments (7% as of July 1, 2023).

 How to calculate quarterly estimated tax payments

-- Use Form 1040-ES.
 If it’s your first year being self-employed, the Estimated Tax for Individuals Form includes a worksheet to help you figure out your estimated tax based on your adjusted gross income, taxable income, tax deductions, and credits for the year.
 You may want to consider working with an accountant to help you determine what you owe.
-If you pay at least 90% of what you owe, you will not face a fee.
+If you pay at least 90% of what you owe, you typically will not face a fee.

-- Pay 100% of what you owed last year.
 If you have a previous year of self-employment income and expect to earn a similar amount, you can calculate your quarterly payments based on what you paid last year.
-If you pay 100% in quarterly payments of what you owed the previous tax year, you will not face a penalty fee—even if you actually end up owing more than you paid.
-(And, if you owe less, you’ll receive a tax refund.)
+If you pay 100% of what you owed the previous tax year (broken out into quarterly payments), you typically will not face a penalty fee—even if you actually end up owing more than you paid.
+And, if you owe less, you receive a tax refund.

 Tax deductions for self-employed people

-Self-employment tax often takes people by surprise when they start working for themselves since it’s more than they’re used to paying for Social Security and Medicare taxes.
-The good news is that even though you’re responsible for paying the entirety of these taxes, part of your payment is also tax deductible.
+Self-employment tax often takes people by surprise when they start working for themselves because it’s more than they’re used to paying for Social Security and Medicare taxes.
+The good news: Although you are responsible for paying the entirety of these taxes, part of your payment is also tax deductible.

 Self-employment tax deduction